ai-labs-team/casium/README.md

   update: [
     [Increment, ({ count }, { step }) => ({ count: count + step })],
     [Decrement, ({ count }, { step }) => ( count: count - step })],
-    [SetCounter, (state, { value }) => ({ count: parseInt(value, 10) })]
+    [SetCounter, (model, { value }) => ({ count: parseInt(value, 10) })]
   ],

   // ...
-})
+});
 ```

 Now the counter is updating according to `step`, and we can reuse the same message in different contexts by parameterizing it appropriately.
 Next we'll look at how we can leverage and extend messages to encapsulate business logic and reduce updater boilerplate.

-## Actually doing stuff (aka 'effects')
+## Talking to the outside world

 So far we've looked at managing and rendering data within an application.
 That's a good start, but in order to do something useful, we need to step outside our cozy, stable world of immutable data and interact with very mutable, unstable things.
 Things like servers, and browser services like cookies and local storage.

 These interactions are called _side-effects_, and side effects trip us up because they break our guarantees about the state of our application.
-Up till now, we've been able to model the state of our application with a very simple equation: `current = initial + (messages...)` — in other words, each state is the sum of the state before it, plus the most recent message, going all the way back to the initial state.
+Up till now, we've been able to model the state of our application with a very simple equation: `current = initial + (messages...)` — in other words, each model state is the sum of the one before it, plus the most recent message, going all the way back to the initial model state.

 ### Lifestyles of the rich and the stateless